How many times have you heard this annoying and utterly frustrating question: “Why are you so quiet?”

-Every INFJ personality type has heard this tiresome question many times in her or his life.
+Every INFJ personality has heard this tiresome question many times in her or his life.
 It goes without saying that it makes us feel nauseous every single time.
 Sometimes we draw ourselves into an endless cycle of explanations and justifications, but with no result.
 To some people, we will always be “the quiet one.”

 How INFJs Feel

 As introverts, we think before we speak.
 We carefully choose our words, and when to say them.
 Being INFJs, we are people-oriented, so we choose words that we think won’t hurt anyone.
 Our natural analytic nature means that our words are usually considerate, caring, and full of understanding.

 When we hear the “Why are you so quiet?” question, it triggers a chain reaction in our mind, making us doubt ourselves.
 We start feeling that there is something wrong with us, that we are not “good enough.”
 Not to mention the feeling of guilt, which floods us because we feel that we should talk more.

 Let me share with you an example of something that happened to me a couple of years ago: